Advertiser Disclosure

 Using Your Card’s Insurance Benefits

-Your Guide to Benefits is the definitive source for how to utilize the benefits found on your card, but you can always call the number on the back of your card to quickly find out which benefits you have and how to file a claim.
+Your guide to benefits is the definitive source for using your card’s benefits, but you can call the number on the back of your card to quickly find out which benefits you have and how to file a claim.

-Like all insurance, filing a claim can be complicated and require receipts, copies of credit card statements, and other necessary documentation.
-You’ll also want to pay attention to specific deadlines for notifying the claims administrator of the loss and when the needed documentation needs to be submitted.
+As with all insurance, filing a claim can be complicated and may require receipts, copies of credit card statements, and other necessary documentation.
+Pay attention to specific deadlines for notifying the claims administrator of the loss and for submitting the required documentation.

-Keep in mind that credit card issuers do not handle insurance claims directly but utilize a third-party administrator.
-As a result, you’ll need to submit appropriate credit card statements and other seemingly redundant documentation.
+Keep in mind that credit card issuers do not handle insurance claims directly.
+Instaed, they use a third-party administrator.
+Expect to submit appropriate credit card statements and other seemingly redundant documentation.

 Final Thoughts